wooseopkim/unpublished-tags/README.md

 Before you use this action, you'll need to call `actions/checkout` with the repository of interest.
 Note that you need to provide input `fetch-depth: 0` to the checkout action.

+For private repositories, you need to call `docker/login-action` before this action.
+Otherwise this action silently returns all tags rather than failing.

 ### Inputs

 |NAME|REQUIRED|EXAMPLE|